ThuanNaN/aivn-aio2024-mlops/Week-07-Monitoring/DATA/training/btc_data/v0.2/README.md

 ### Test Data

-The test data spans from 2/2024.
+The test data spans in 2/2024.

 ## License